Yar Mohammad Khan: Member of East Bengal Legislative Assembly

-Yar Mohammad Khan was elected MLA on a United Front coalition ticket in 1954, the United Front being an alliance of parties of which the Awami League was the most important part.
+In the 1954 elections, Yar Mohammad Khan was elected MLA from the United Front as an Awami League nominee.
+The United Front being an alliance of parties of which the Awami League was the most important part.
 'United Front' consisted mainly of four parties of East Bengal, namely Awami League, Krishak Sramik Party, Nizam-e-Islam Party and Ganatantri Dal.